-The information contained in this document is confidential, privileged and only for the information of the intended recipient and may not be used, published or redistributed without the prior written consent of Corescan.

-Any opinions expressed in this document are in good faith and while every care has been taken in preparing this document, Corescan makes no representations and gives no guarantees of whatever nature in respect to this document, including the accuracy or completeness of any information, facts and/or opinions contained therein.
-Corescan, the directors, employees and agents cannot be held liable for the use of and reliance on any information, facts and/or opinions contained in this document.
+The information contained in this document is confidential, privileged and only for the information of the intended recipient and may not be used, published or redistributed without the prior written consent of Geoscan Pty Ltd ("Company") and its controlled entities including Corescan, Coreshed and HyLogger ("Group").
+The opinions expressed are in good faith and while every care has been taken in preparing these documents, the Company makes no representations and gives no warranties of whatever nature in respect of these documents, including but not limited to the accuracy or completeness of any information, facts and/or opinions contained therein.
+The Company, its controlled entities, the directors, employees and agents cannot be held liable for the use of and reliance of the opinions, estimates, forecasts and findings in these documents.